Transform your campus with a Greenery™!

 Local hydroponic farming provides transparency into an otherwise obscure food system.
 Today, most food service providers source the majority of their fresh produce from huge farms in California, Central America, or South America.
 Our produce can travel thousands of miles, and consumers have little awareness of who is growing it.
 Having an on-campus container farm creates a transparent option for sourcing food and, by reducing the distance food travels, consumers can better understand the means of production.
 Integrating a container farm onto your campus will increase awareness and help students and faculty feel more involved with the food they eat in the dining halls.

 5. Educate about the food supply chain

 Once you have students and faculty engaged in your on-campus food production, you can begin teaching them about the current food system and the benefits of a short food supply chain.
-The Leafy Green Machine is a great educational platform as it engages and inspires the student body to value transparency and seek out information about their food’s origins.
+The Greenery is a great educational platform as it engages and inspires the student body to value transparency and seek out information about their food’s origins.
 With the right knowledge, students can make educated decisions that support their activities as consumers in the broader food system.